superasperatus/Automated-Placements-Excluder/readme.md

 The `APE_initializer.py` is just a python/terminal based control file that provides some control and options for the script implementation.

-The future goal is to create a Flask based web app that will do this all visually.
+The future goal is to create a Flask based web app that will do this all in a browser with a nice UI.

 ## On the Google Ads Client